Looking Beyond Text: Reducing Language bias in Large Vision-Language Models via Multimodal Dual-Attention and Soft-Image

-Equation~\eqref{eq:expanded_log_likelihood} demonstrates that the influence of visual input \( v \) on response generation can be amplified by adjusting the scaling parameter \( \lambda \), once given the conditional probability \( p(y_t \mid v) \) of original inputs and the unconditional probability \( p(y_t) \) without visual inputs.
-This formulation highlights a major challenge in enhancing visual guidance for LVLMs: accurately calculating the unconditional probability \( p(y_t) \) of generating the token \( y_t \) in the absence of the visual input.
+\cref{eq:simplified_log_likelihood} demonstrates that influence of visual input \( v \) on text generation can be amplified by adjusting scaling parameter \( \lambda \), once given conditional probability \( p(y_t \mid v) \) of original inputs and unconditional probability \( p(y_t) \) without visual inputs.
+This formulation highlights a major challenge in enhancing visual guidance for LVLMs: accurately calculating unconditional probability \( p(y_t) \) of generating token \( y_t \) in the absence of visual input.

 Previous approaches attempt to ascertain such probabilities probability by either providing the model with text-only input~\citep{zhang2024debiasingmultimodallargelanguage} or by injecting randomly generated noise to mask the image~\citep{vcd}, thereby utilizing the model’s output as the unconditional probability \( p(y_t) \).
 Nonetheless, simply removing the visual inputs may disrupt input patterns(e.g., the input length and modalities), as visual tokens typically far surpass text tokens in quantity~\citep{FastV,zhang2024debiasingmultimodallargelanguage}.
 Concurrently, adding random noise to distort images relies can introduce uncontrollable and unstable informational perturbations.
 The extra, unforeseen noise introduced by these inputs may lead the LVLMs to behave more like random probability generators, thereby complicating the approximation of \( p(y_t) \).